cloudmesh-community/book/chapters/cloud/chameleon/user-guide.md

 You can use the OpenStack command line clients to download data from and upload data to Chameleon clouds.
-Configure your environment by following the "OpenStack REST Interfaces" section above, then use the following
+Configure your environment by following the previous "OpenStack REST Interfaces" section, then use the following
 commands:

 -   `glance image-download` to download images and snapshots from Glance